MrAta/lambdaextension/README.md

-# An attempt to add BPF programs as an extension for AWS labda
+# An attempt to add BPF programs as an extension for AWS lambda

 The provided code sample demonstrates how to get a basic ebpf program extension written in Go up and running.